nycdb/nycdb/README.md

 Notes:
  - The scripts will drop existing tables of the same name from the database and re-populate them.
 This means you can re-run the scripts when new data is released.
- - Some but not all of the tables have indexes.
+ - Some indexes are created, but you might want to create additional depending on youre queries.

 Some of the scripts are stored in separate repos and are kept as submodules in the _modules_ folder:

 - [PLUTO](https://github.com/aepyornis/pluto)
 - [Department of Building's Job Filings](https://github.com/aepyornis/dob-jobs-parser)